GSA/challenges-and-prizes/_all-challenges/1235-american-made-geothermal-lithium-extraction-prize.md

   #### Eligibility

-  The U.S. Department of Energy Geothermal Technologies Office invites anyone affiliated with a U.S. academic institution, individually or as a team, to compete to transform a conceptual solution into prototype reality.
+  The U.S. Department of Energy Geothermal Technologies Office invites anyone currently affiliated with a U.S. academic institution, individually or as a team, to compete to transform a conceptual solution into prototype reality.
+Domestic small businesses and university incubators are also eligible to compete, when partnered with an individual or group currently affiliated with an accredited U.S. institution of higher education.
+See Prize Rules for more information on eligibility.
 judging: >-